-This direct exposure to prevailing winds creates a pressure drop downstream.
+The direct exposure to prevailing winds creates a pressure drop downstream.
 The air is thus forced to gain speed around the corner, leading to increased wind speeds and less comfortable wind conditions.

-Given the above the reports concluded that mitigation measures are necessary to provide comfortable and safe wind conditions for all.
+Given the above the reports conclude that mitigation measures are necessary to provide comfortable and safe wind conditions for all.

-The proposal responds to the wind assessment in order to mitigate potential impact through certain design measures including the positioning of the primary entrance on Cambridge Street away from the windiest south-east corner of the site; articulation within the building facades to assist in the surface break-up and deflection of wind; and the provision of a protective screen, pergola and planting upon the roof terrace and 2 trees in planters.
+The proposal responds to the wind assessment in order to mitigate potential impact through certain design measures including the positioning of the primary entrance on Cambridge Street away from the windiest south-east corner of the site; articulation within the building facades to assist in the surface break-up and deflection of wind; and the provision of a protective balustrade, pergola and planting upon the roof terrace.